PlutoZhang/Zowe-docs/topics/aboutthisbook.md

 ## Terminology used in this book

-Before getting started with Project Giza, acquaint yourself with the following terms:
+Before getting started with Project Zoe, acquaint yourself with the following terms:

 - **Atlas**